 Let’s say you’ve launched a campaign, but you aren’t testing the effectiveness of your ads.
 As a result, you don’t know which ads are the most appealing to users.

-How to solve the problem: Add multiple ad variations to ad groups.
+How to handle the issue: Add multiple ad variations to ad groups.
 Try different descriptions and headline parameters to find the best performing options.
 For example, descriptions and headlines could include the brand name, product price and they could be straightforward or more creative.

 Check the ad rotation settings